Last updated March 03, 2023

 Maybe you’ve been troubled by a specific car persistently blocking your driveway or playing loud music near your home and are unsure who to speak to about the matter.

-You might also be interested in buying a car but want to verify that the seller is its rightful owner before committing.
+You might also be interested in buying a car but want to verify that the seller is its rightful owner before committing, or you might just want to find an old car you used to own.

 Obtaining the details of an unknown driver from a registration number isn’t as straightforward as you might think.
 Unfortunately, no free or premium ‘vehicle check’ service can tell you the personal details of a driver from their registration number alone.